-Stars Planets Stars are very hot balls of Planets do not make their gas that give out light and own light; they reflect the heat. light from the Sun.
-We can see thousands of We can see only 7 other millions of stars with a planets in our solar system. telescope.
+Stars Planets Stars are very hot balls of Planets do not make their gas that give out light and heat. own light; they reflect the light from the Sun.
+We can see thousands of millions of stars with a We can see only 7 other telescope. planets in our solar system.
 Stars are very, very far away Planets are not as far away from us. as stars.
 Stars do not orbit around Planets orbit around our our Sun.
 Sun.
 Planets change their The stars seem to stay the positions each night, same distance apart always. compared to the positions of the stars.